Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 Deadline: December 31st

-Named for the NAIA Hall of Famer who pioneered sports injury care with Cramer Products, Inc., the John F. “Jack” Cramer Scholarship is granted by the National Athletic Trainers Association yearly.
+The John F. “Jack” Cramer Scholarship is named for the NAIA Hall of Famer who pioneered sports injury care with Cramer Products, Inc. The award is granted by the National Athletic Trainers Association yearly.
 This one-time $2,000 award comes with travel coverage for the NATA Clinical Symposia and Expo.
-Qualified high school seniors must pursue a bachelor’s degree in sports medicine full-time, carry a minimum “B” average, intend to take the NATA BOC exam, and have 200+ volunteer hours in athletic training rooms.
+Qualified high school seniors must:

 Contact